-Pod C will be focused around a central park or green space that will be pedestrian focused and include programmed space for the farmers market and other recurring events.
+Pod C will be focused around a central park or green space that will be pedestrian focused and include programmed space for recurring events and everyday gatherings.
 The central park area will be flanked by urban 'main streets' with a consistent streetscape experience that is designed to promote safety and minimize pedestrian-vehicle conflicts.
 This area will act as the heart of the project, with pathways busy during the day and into the evening in this vibrant urban environment.